lyreq/escape-room/README.md

 6) Generate a sample token with Passport

 		php  artisan  passport:install

+	Note: Sometimes this code doesn't work from latest laravel version.
+If it doesn't work, you can try this.

+	    composer require laravel/passport --with-all-dependencies

 7) Let's start the project

 		php artisan serve

-## Use of Services in the Project
+## ## Use of Services in the Project
 ####
-You can find the postman collection of all services in the project [here](https://lunar-meteor-375744.postman.co/workspace/Escape-Room~0d38aeeb-6118-4071-999e-897813b0aca8/collection/18685427-2f1bebec-735d-4c21-b706-d6b24a0d31ef?action=share&creator=18685427)
+You can find the postman collection of all services in the project [here](https://lunar-meteor-375744.postman.co/workspace/Escape-Room~0d38aeeb-6118-4071-999e-897813b0aca8/collection/18685427-2f1bebec-735d-4c21-b706-d6b24a0d31ef?action=share&creator=18685427).
  If you run the seed build, your default login will be as follows.

 	    Email: user@user.com
 	    Password: password